-To achieve my research objectives, I first aimed to comprehend the Dingo pipeline to prepare for utilizing it in subsequent steps of my research.
-I analyzed the event GW150914 by following an official Dingo tutorial [12].
+To achieve my research objectives, I first aimed to comprehend the DINGO pipeline to prepare for utilizing it in subsequent steps of my research.
+I analyzed the event GW150914 by following an official tutorial from the DINGO documentations [12].
 This analysis involved four steps: generating a waveform dataset, generating an ASD dataset, training the network, and performing inference.
-These steps required only configuration file edits, not custom code manipulation, which is advantageous for handling a large number of tasks in the more advanced applications.